 The Anaesthetic Department provides anaesthetic services to the hospitals in and around Aberdeen including general, maternity, paediatric and psychiatric units.
 All major specialties are covered including cardiac and thoracic surgery, major vascular surgery, trauma, head and neck surgery, plastic surgery, neuro-surgery and paediatric surgery.
 Three consultants provide a service for Chronic Pain, and the consultant-led Acute Pain Team is available during weekdays.

-Aberdeen Royal Infirmary (around 800) is the major acute hospital for the North East of Scotland.
+Aberdeen Royal Infirmary (around 800 beds) is the major acute hospital for the North East of Scotland.
 It shares the Foresterhill site with the University of Aberdeen Medical School, Royal Aberdeen Children's Hospital (85 beds; opened 2004) and Aberdeen Maternity Hospital (100 beds).
 Dr Gray's Hospital is a District General Hospital in Elgin (65 miles NW of Aberdeen).
 Together they make up the acute sector of NHS Grampian.

 As all individual members of the department have most or all of their commitments at one site, the organisation of departmental meetings and teaching is facilitated.
 There are a variety of meetings each week particularly during the academic term.
 Speakers from within the department, from other departments in the hospital as well as from elsewhere in the country cover a spectrum of topics.
 Tutorials are run for those preparing for examinations and mock vivas are organised on an individual basis.

 The main offices of the Department of Anaesthesia are adjacent to the main operating theatre suite (15 theatres) and ITU.
 The administrative offices, tutorial room, library, computer room, coffee room, as well as consultant and trainee accommodation are located there.